XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 ```

 * The value of sample resolution can be `1` or more
-* Providing `simplify: true` removes the points that fall in a straight line which reduces the data size
+* Providing `simplify: true` removes points that fall in a straight line to reduce the data size
 * The connection profile is returned in the `sampled` attribute
 * The profile points are given in the direction `from` to `to`

 <br>
 <hr>

-## Get the raw profile of an imported connection
+## Get the profile of an imported connection

 [docs link](https://api.fieldtwin.com/#api-Connections-GetConnection)